xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 {% manim_video 2-AttentionExample %}

 The {% manim_doc `Flash` reference/manim.animation.indication.Flash.html %}, {% manim_doc `Indicate` reference/manim.animation.indication.Indicate.html %} and {% manim_doc `Circumscribe` reference/manim.animation.indication.Circumscribe.html %} animations have a useful optional `color` parameter, which changes the default color from yellow to whatever you prefer.
-Also, notice that we used an optional `shift` parameter for {% manim_doc `FadeIn` reference/manim.animation.fading.FadeIn.html#manim.animation.fading.FadeIn %} and {% manim_doc `FadeOut` reference/manim.animation.fading.FadeOut.html#manim.animation.fading.FadeOut %}.
+Also, notice that we used an optional `shift` parameter for {% manim_doc `FadeIn` reference/manim.animation.fading.FadeIn.html#manim.animation.fading.FadeIn %} and {% manim_doc `FadeOut` reference/manim.animation.fading.FadeOut.html#manim.animation.fading.FadeOut %} which specify the direction in which the fade should occur.

 ### Transformations
 Manim can animate the transformation of one object to another in a number of different ways.